 What Causes Collagen to Decrease?

 When we are young, collagen is produced in abundance promoting our vitality and strength, yet it decreases by 1% per year after the age of 20.
 It decreases even more significantly after the age of 40.
 This is caused by a process called cellular fibroblast aging.
-“Dermal fibroblasts” are responsible for collagen production in your skin, yet as we age, these fibroblasts “lose” their identity and therefore their ability to produce collagen.4 We also have lower levels of mechanical stimulation in our skin further contributing to reduced synthesis of this peptide.
-Menopause in women leads to a decrease in collagen production due to lower estrogen levels.
+“Dermal fibroblasts” are responsible for collagen production in your skin, yet as we age, these fibroblasts “lose” their identity and therefore their ability to produce collagen.

 Another contributing factor to reduced collagen is that we simply don’t eat collagen-rich diets like our ancestors did.
 They ate the naturally occurring collagen protein found in organ meats, and stews made from simmering bones in broth.
 The modern diet relies on muscle meat which promotes rapid aging and causes an amino acid imbalance.